Precise determination of the pole position of the exotic $Z_c(3900)$

-{\it Results and discussions.}---With the above constructed amplitudes, which account for TSs from the open-charm triangle diagrams, the $\pi\pi$-$K\bar K$ FSI and the $D\bar D^*_{(s)}$-$J/\psi\pi(K)$ FSI, we fit to the updated BESIII data.
+With the above constructed amplitudes, which account for TSs from the open-charm triangle diagrams, the $\pi\pi$-$K\bar K$ FSI and the $D\bar D^*_{(s)}$-$J/\psi\pi(K)$ FSI, we fit to the updated BESIII data.
 The data include both the $\pi^+\pi^-$ and $J/\psi\pi^\pm$ invariant mass distributions of $e^+e^-\to J/\psi\pi^+\pi^-$~\cite{BESIII:2017bua} and the $D^0D^{*-}$ distribution of $e^+e^-\to D^0D^{*-}\pi^+$~\cite{BESIII:2015pqw}.
-The background events from the experimental analyses~\cite{BESIII:2017bua,BESIII:2015pqw} are subtracted from the data.
-As in~\cite{BESIII:2017bua,Pilloni:2016obd}, we consider the measurements at $E=4.23\GeV$ and $4.26\GeV$ (which have 152 and 160 data points, respectively) as independent, and thus the couplings related to the source $Y$ ($y$ and $g_{YP}$) at these two energy points are independent fit parameters.
+For $e^+e^-\to J/\psi\pi^+\pi^-$ process, the background events from the experimental analyse~\cite{BESIII:2017bua} are subtracted from the data.
+While for the $e^+e^-\to D^0D^{*-}\pi^+$ process, there is little background from other processes owing to the use of the double-$D$-tag technique.\footnote{Although the non-$Z_c(3900)$ contribution was denoted as ``background'' and was added incoherently in the BESIII analysis~\cite{BESIII:2015pqw}, it is not from misidentified particles and thus not a genuine background.} Thus, the BESIII data for $e^+e^-\to D^0D^{*-}\pi^+$~\cite{BESIII:2015pqw} are fitted without any background subtraction.
+As in~\cite{BESIII:2017bua,Pilloni:2016obd}, we consider the measurements at $E=4.23\GeV$ and $4.26\GeV$ (which have 152 and 160 data points, respectively) as independent, and thus the couplings related to the source $Y$ ($y$, $g_{YP1}$, $g_{YP2}$, and $g_{YP3}$) at these two energy points are independent fit parameters.
 The same holds for the seven subtraction parameters mentioned above.
 Both energies, however, share the same $J/\psi\pi$--$D\bar{D}^{\ast}$ coupled-channel $T$-matrix.
-In total, there are 23 free parameters: $y$, $g_{YP}$, $\mathcal{N}$ and seven subtraction parameters for each $e^+e^-$ c.m. energy, and common parameters $C_{12}$, $C_{1Z}$ and $b$ for the $J/\psi\pi$-$D\bar{D}^*$ scattering $T$-matrix.
+In total, there are 27 free parameters: $y$, $g_{YP1}$, $g_{YP2}$, $g_{YP3}$, $\mathcal{N}$ and seven subtraction parameters for each $e^+e^-$ c.m. energy, and common parameters $C_{12}$, $C_{1Z}$ and $b$ for the $J/\psi\pi$-$D\bar{D}^*$ scattering $T$-matrix.

 Fits were performed using MINUIT~\cite{James:1975dr,iminuit,iminuit.jl}.
-The best fit can well describe all the BESIII data (see Fig.~\ref{fig.ASandAD}), with $\chi^2/\text{d.o.f.} =1.62$.
-The parameter values and a few other fits with sizeably worse quality are provided in Appendix~\ref{supp:additionalfits}.
+We do not consider the convolution of the distributions with the energy resolution of the BESIII data since the latter is much more precise than the bin widths of the fitted invariant mass distributions.
+The best fit can well describe all the BESIII data (see Fig.~\ref{fig.ASandAD}), with $\chi^2/\text{d.o.f.} =1.66$.
+The parameter values and a few other fits with sizeably worse quality are provided in the Supplemental Material.

 Since the triangle diagrams have logarithmic singularities near the $D\bar D^*$ threshold, it is a priori unclear whether a $Z_c$ pole is needed to explain the data.
 The ($\eta_1\eta_2$) Riemann sheet (RS) of the $J/\psi\pi$-$D\bar{D}^{\ast}$ $T$-matrix can be accessed by analytically continue the $G_i$ function in Eq.~\eqref{eq.Gfunction}: